mdbrown/survAccuracyMeasures/README.md

 survAccuracyMeasures
 =============================================

-This R package estimates accuracy measures for risk prediction markers from survival data.
+This R package computes semi-parametric estimates of accuracy measures for risk prediction markers from survival data.
 It consists of the function `survAM.estimate` which estimates the $AUC$, $TPR(c)$, $FPR(c)$, $PPV(c)$, and $NPV(c)$ for for a specific timepoint and marker cutoff value c.
 Standard errors, and confidence intervals are also computed.
 Either analytic or bootstrap standard errors can be computed.
+Estimation of accuracy measures for the case-cohort design is also provided.

 For more information, see references below.